Oea: History

+Antiquity

 The city was founded in the 7th century BC by the Phoenicians, who gave it the Libyco-Berber name Oyat (𐤅𐤉𐤏𐤕, wyʿt), suggesting that the city may have been built upon an existing native Berber village.
 The Phoenicians were probably attracted to the site by its natural harbour, flanked on the western shore by the small, easily defensible peninsula, on which they established their colony.
 The city then passed into the hands of the Greek rulers of Cyrenaica as Oea (Οἴα, Oía).
 Cyrene was a colony on the North African shore, a bit east of Tambroli and halfway to Egypt.
 The Carthaginians later wrested it again from the Greeks.

 By the later half of the 2nd century BC, Oea was conquered by the Romans, who included it in their province of Africa, and gave it the name of Regio Syrtica.
 Around the beginning of the 3rd century AD, it became known as the Regio Tripolitana, meaning "region of the three cities" (namely Oea (modern Tripoli of Libya), Sabratha and Leptis Magna).
 It was probably raised to the rank of a separate province by Septimius Severus, who was a native of Leptis Magna.

 In spite of centuries of Roman habitation, the only visible Roman remains, apart from scattered columns and capitals (usually integrated in later buildings), is the Arch of Marcus Aurelius from the 2nd century AD.
 There are also remains of a little temple called Genius Coloniae, conserved in Tripoli Museum.

 The fact that Tripoli has been continuously inhabited, unlike Sabratha and Leptis Magna, has meant that the inhabitants have either quarried material from older buildings (destroying them in the process), or built on top of them, burying them beneath the streets, where they remain largely unexcavated.